dojo/docs/dojox/app/scene.rst

     }
   }

-Sample rendering result
+The result would look like:

-.. image :: /pic1.png
+.. image :: ./pic1.png